hiroyuki-kasai/ClassifierToolbox/README.md

 download;
 ```

-- If your computer is behind a proxiy server, please configure your Matlab setting.
+- If your computer is behind a proxy server, please configure your Matlab setting.
 See [this](http://jp.mathworks.com/help/matlab/import_export/proxy.html?lang=en).

 <br />